ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 ## Upgrade

-The ASUS X59GL comes pre-configured with an Intel Pentium T3200 Dual Core with 2GHz, 3GB RAM, 250GB HDD and a DVD-Burner.
+This ASUS X59GL comes pre-configured with an Intel Pentium T3200 Dual Core with 2GHz, 3GB RAM, 250GB HDD and a DVD-Burner.

 Shipped with Windows Vista Home Premium 32bit.